dart-lang/test/pkgs/test/README.md

 pub run test --total-shards 3 --shard-index 1 path/to/test.dart
 pub run test --total-shards 3 --shard-index 2 path/to/test.dart
 ```

+### Collecting Code Coverage
+To collect code coverage, you can run tests with the `--coverage <directory>`
+argument.
+The directory specified can be an absolute or relative path.
+If a directory does not exist at the path specified, a directory will be
+created.
+If a directory does exist, files may be overwritten with the latest
+coverage data, if they conflict.

+This option will enable code coverage collection on a suite-by-suite basis,
+and the resulting coverage files will be outputted in the directory specified.
+The files can then be formatted using the `package:coverage`
+`format_coverage` executable.

+Coverage gathering is currently only implemented for tests run in the Dart VM.

 ### Restricting Tests to Certain Platforms